arbruijn/olproxy/README.md

 -  Make sure UDP ports 7000-8001 are open/forwarded to the server computer.
 You can use a guide on the internet to configure your router, for example https://portforward.com/router.htm

--  If you want your server to appear on http://olproxy.otl.gg/, edit `appsettings.json`.
-Change the value after `isServer` from `false` to `true` and set the `serverName` and `notes` text.
-Your server will appear after starting the first match.

 -  Start olproxy (you should see a console window with the text Ready.)

 -  Start the Overload server